Indigenous Peoples' Day: Resources for Educators

 Learn more about Indigenous Peoples' Day, why many communities and states throughout the U.S. have embraced this observance, and how to help deepen understanding about Indigenous peoples throughout the Americas.

 What is Indigenous Peoples' Day?

-Since the 1990s, a growing number of states have begun to replace Columbus Day with Indigenous Peoples Day – a holiday meant to honor the culture and history of the people living in the Americas both before and after Columbus' arrival.
-In the following Q&A from The Conversation, Susan C. Faircloth, an enrolled member of the Coharie Tribe of North Carolina and professor of education at Colorado State University, explains the history of Indigenous Peoples Day and what it means to American education.
+Since the 1990s, a growing number of states have begun to replace Columbus Day with Indigenous Peoples Day — a holiday meant to honor the culture and history of the people living in the Americas both before and after Columbus' arrival.
+In this Q&A from The Conversation, Susan C. Faircloth, an enrolled member of the Coharie Tribe of North Carolina and professor of education at Colorado State University, explains the history of Indigenous Peoples Day and what it means to American education.

 These books offer young people the opportunity to deepen their own understanding of the history of Native peoples throughout North America.
 From picture books to atlases, these titles challenge the depictions of Native history that so many students have encountered in schools and popular culture, reframing that history while also highlighting important events, accomplishments, and cultural traditions.